open-component-model/ocm-spec/doc/introduction/README.md

 Operating software installations/products, both for cloud and on-premises, covers many aspects:

-- How, when and where are the technical artefacts created?
+- How, when and where are the technical artifacts created?
-- How are technical artefacts stored and accessed?
+- How are technical artifacts stored and accessed?
-- Which technical artefacts are to be deployed?
+- Which technical artifacts are to be deployed?
 - How is the configuration managed?
 - How and when are compliance checks, scanning etc. executed?
-- When are technical artefacts deployed?
+- When are technical artifacts deployed?
-- Where and how are those artefacts deployed?
+- Where and how are those artifacts deployed?
 - Which other software installations are required and how are they deployed and accessed?
 - etc.

 The overall problem domain has a complexity that makes it challenging to be solved as a whole.
 However, the problem domain can be divided into two disjoint phases:

-- production of technical artefacts
+- production of technical artifacts
-- deployment and lifecycle management of technical artefacts
+- deployment and lifecycle management of technical artifacts

-The produced artefacts must be stored somewhere such that they can be accessed and collected for the deployment.
+The produced artifacts must be stored somewhere such that they can be accessed and collected for the deployment.
-The OCM defines a standard to describe which technical artefacts belong to a software installation and how to access them which could be used at the interface between production and the deployment/lifecycle management phase.
+The OCM defines a standard to describe which technical artifacts belong to a software installation and how to access them which could be used at the interface between production and the deployment/lifecycle management phase.

 The OCM provides a common standard for the coupling of